joist-orm/joist-sample/README.markdown

 - `npm test`

 ## Example Workflow

+A typical workflow for adding a new entity looks like:

 - Run `npm run joist-new-migration "add publisher"`
 - Edit the `migrations/...add-publisher.ts` file and add